An intravenous pyelogram is an imaging exam that may be used to help diagnose urinary tract disorders. Learn what to expect during the exam.

 This test can help with diagnosis of problems such as kidney stones, enlarged prostate, urinary tract tumors or problems present at birth.

-During an intravenous pyelogram, you'll have an X-ray dye (iodine contrast solution) injected into a vein in your arm.
-The dye flows into your kidneys, ureters and bladder, outlining each of these structures.
-X-ray pictures are taken at specific times during the exam, so your doctor can clearly see your urinary tract and assess how well it's working.
+During the test, an X-ray dye is injected into a vein in your arm.
+The dye flows into the kidneys, ureters and bladder, outlining each of these structures.
+X-ray pictures are taken at specific times during the exam.

-However, an intravenous pyelogram still can be a helpful diagnostic tool, particularly for:
+But an intravenous pyelogram still can be a helpful tool for your health care provider to:

 Rarely, severe reactions to the dye occur, including:

-During the X-rays, you'll be exposed to low levels of radiation.
-The amount of radiation you're exposed to during an intravenous pyelogram is small, so the risk of any damage to cells in your body is extremely low.
+During X-rays, you're exposed to low levels of radiation.
+The amount of radiation you're exposed to during an intravenous pyelogram is small.
+The risk of any damage to cells in your body is low.

-However, if you're pregnant or think that you may be pregnant, tell your doctor before having an intravenous pyelogram.
-Though the risk to an unborn baby is small, your doctor may consider whether it's better to wait or to use another imaging test.
+But if you're pregnant or think that you may be pregnant, tell your provider before you have an intravenous pyelogram.
+Your provider may decide to use another imaging test.

 You may need to avoid eating and drinking for a certain amount of time before an intravenous pyelogram.
-Your doctor may also recommend that you take a laxative the evening before the exam.
+Your doctor also may advise you to take a laxative the night before the exam.

-Before your intravenous pyelogram, a member of your health care team will:
+Before your exam, a member of your care team may:

-When your intravenous pyelogram is complete, the IV line is removed from your arm and you may return to your normal activities.
+When your exam is done, the intravenous line is removed from your arm.
+You can return to your usual activities.

-A doctor who specializes in reading X-rays (radiologist) will review and interpret the X-ray images from your intravenous pyelogram and send a report to your doctor.
-Plan to discuss the results with your doctor at a follow-up appointment.
+A doctor who specializes in reading X-rays reviews and interprets the images from your exam.
+The doctor is a radiologist.
+The radiologist sends a report to your health care provider.
+You'll talk with your provider about the test results at a follow-up appointment.